Software Development Life Cycle (SDLC) Best Practices for Intent Architect Users

 Software Factory CLI tool documentation

-If you're using the Deviation Tracking feature and its approval functionality, you can integrate governance checks into your CI/CD pipeline.
+If you're using the customizations tracking feature and its approval functionality, you can integrate governance checks into your CI/CD pipeline.

-Run the Software Factory CLI tool with the ensure-no-outstanding-changes and --check-deviations options.
-This will cause the build to break if there are any unapproved deviations.
+Run the Software Factory CLI tool with the ensure-no-outstanding-changes and --check-for-unapproved-customizations options.
+This will cause the build to break if there are any unapproved customizations.

 Software Factory CLI tool documentation